aazaff/startLearn.R/README.md

 	> ThreeArray[3,5,2]
 	[1] 43

 The figure below depicts several other ways you can reference the elements within an array using bracket notation.
 Bracket notation, by the way, is known in R as **subscripting**.
-If you get an error that mentions **subscripts** then you know that somewhere along the line you made a mistake in referencing an element somewhere.
+If you get an error that mentions **subscripts** then you know you used the wrong **index** when attempting to reference one or more elements of an array.
 This is a very common source of error, don't be discouraged if you get a lot of them when you're first starting out.

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/startLearn.R/master/Figures/Array.png" align="center" height="450" width="500" ></a>

 ### The Fourth Rule of R-Club
-***"R uses arrays too!"***
+***"R uses arrays too.
+Take advantage!"***

 You may have noticed that throughout this tutorial R generally prefaces its answers to our questions with **[1]**.
 That is its way of telling you that its response is the first element of an array - i.e., the invisible answer array.
 Because its answer is an array you can also **subscript** the answer.